ChenHoy/DROID-Splat/README.md

     - [x] Fix scale parameters after optimizing them once?
 - [x] Use both multi-view consistency and uncertainty to filter the map before sending to Renderer
 - [x] Use SSIM and depth regularization loss configurable in mapping loss
+- [x] Improvements for mapping thread
+    - [x] Add new views in batches
+    - [x] New dirty index to filter in mapping
+    - [x] Fix covisibility based prunning
+    - [x] Deph rendering loss is wrong in outdoor -> New loss?
 - [ ] Backpropagate the pose loss from the Rendering objective into the SLAM tracking
     - [x] Optimize poses with additional optimizer
     - [ ] Evaluate optimized poses with new metrics
     - [ ] Setup synchronization between mapping and frontend/backend
     - [x] Test stability and hyperparameter, e.g. when and how often to sync
-- [x] Improvements for mapping thread
-    - [x] Add new views in batches
-    - [x] New dirty index to filter in mapping
-    - [x] Fix covisibility based prunning
-    - [x] Deph rendering loss is wrong in outdoor -> New loss?
+- [ ] Apply the Gaussian rendering only to non-keyframes!
+With this we exploit much more information and get better multi-view consistency
+    - [ ] Keep track of all poses instead of only key frame ones
+    - [ ] Use trajectory filler in windows before using Gaussian Mapping
+    - [ ] Initialize Gaussians based on keyframes, where we have depth based on the tracking
+    - [ ] Optimize Gaussians purely based on non-keyframe poses.
+Here we will only have images as supervision, as depth is not defined.
+Adjust the loss computation for this case
 - [ ] Properly evaluate our new code base for standard metrics
     - [ ] ATE error, how does this change when using the new Renderer for mapping?
     - [ ] Rendering loss, can we achieve similar results like the paper?